sneakyx/egroupwareserver/README.md

 - class.setup_process.inc.php
 this way the installation is a bit more automated.

-### Logging in with existing database and data?
+### or b) Logging in with existing database and data?

 If the file header.inc.php already exists (former installation), the docker-entrypoint.sh updates the database host ip and port in the header.inc.php automaticly!

 If there's a new version of egroupware, You have to start the setup and update the database!
 (But egroupware will tell You this!)

-# Additional info
+# 3. Additional info
-Change all passwords from 123456 to Your own password.
+Change all passwords from 123456 to Your own password!

 Remember to put the following informations external, otherwise all data will be lost after updating the image:
 - folder for egroupware